 If you can't avoid some of the allergens that trigger your asthma attacks, these shots can make you less sensitive to specific ones and could ease your symptoms and lessen how often you get attacks.
 An allergist can help you figure out which shots may work for you.

 It's virtually impossible for someone with asthma to avoid all of their triggers all the time.
 Many people need to take medicine every day to prevent asthma attacks.
 Drugs called corticosteroids that you breathe directly into your lungs are the most common.
 They work by bringing down inflammation in your airways, which makes them less sensitive to allergens and irritants in the air.

 Quick Relief for Asthma Attacks

-To determine whether your asthma is under control, your doctor will probably recommend using a peak flow meter.
-You blow into the device, and it measures how well air is moving out of your lungs.
-Changes in peak flow score can help warn you that an asthma attack might occur soon.
+You blow into this device, and it measures how well air is moving out of your lungs.
+Your doctor will probably want you to use one to check how well-controlled your asthma is.
+A change in your peak flow score can warn you that an asthma attack might happen soon.

 IMAGES PROVIDED BY:

 6) Beyond Foto

 8) Coneyl Jay / Photo Researchers Inc.